When Disaster Strikes

 In 2010, I was busy planning a family trip to Jamaica and could not have been more excited.
 My husband Jason and I had first visited this island nation in 1993 and fell in love with it.
 We were delighted to return with our two kids so we could introduce them to the beautiful beaches, tasty island food, and excellent reggae music.
 Then, news stories started to break about violence in the Jamaican capital of Kingston, the result of a U.S. extradition request for a drug lord, Christopher Coke.
 While our resort was on the opposite side of the island, the escalating nature of the violence concerned us and we seriously considered cancelling the trip.

 Ultimately, we did not cancel our Jamaican family vacation and had a wonderful time.
-But this was our first introduction to the possible issues that people face when traveling around the world.
-Whether it’s violence, natural disasters or health scares, travelers may face a variety of concerns that can cause any sane person to cancel their travel plans and opt to stay home.
+But this was our first introduction to the possible issues that people face when travelling around the world.
+Whether it’s violence, natural disasters or health scares, travellers may face a variety of concerns that can cause any sane person to cancel their travel plans and opt to stay home.

 A Violent or Terrorist Attack